Bighiht/alx-system_engineering-devops/0x00-shell_basics/README.md

 This script (`5-listfilesdigitonly`) is a basic shell script that displays the contents of the current directory in a long format, with user and group IDs displayed numerically, including hidden files, when executed.

 To run the script, make it executable with the command:

+# Task 6: Create a Directory

+This script (`6-firstdirectory`) is a basic shell script that creates a directory named `my_first_directory` in the `/tmp/` directory when executed.

+To run the script, make it executable with the command: